Yandex Cloud

 Warning

 The system uses random replica hosts to create backups.
-If cluster hosts lack data consistency, restoring clusters from backups does not guarantee complete data recovery.
+If cluster hosts lack data consistency, restoring such a cluster from a backup does not guarantee complete data recovery.
 For more information, see Backups.

 Management console